brodeau/aerobulk/README.md

 *   ANDREAS ([Andreas *et al.*, 2015](https://dx.doi.org/10.1002/qj.2424))
 *   NCAR (Large & Yeager 2004, [2009](http://dx.doi.org/10.1007/s00382-008-0441-3))

 In the COARE and ECMWF algorithms, a cool-skin/warm layer scheme is included and can be activated if the input sea-surface temperature to be used is the bulk SST (usually measured a few tenths of meters below the surface).
 Activation of these cool-skin/warm layer schemes requires the surface downwelling shortwave and longwave radiative flux components to be provided.
-Other parameterizations, such as NCAR, are meant to be used with the bulk SST, and does not feature a cool-skin/warm layer scheme.
+Other parameterizations, such as NCAR, are meant to be used with the bulk SST, and do not feature a cool-skin/warm layer scheme.

 Beside bulk algorithms, AeroBulk also provides a collection of functions (module `mod_phymbl.f90`) to accurately estimate relevant atmospheric parameters such as: density of air, different expressions of the humidity of air, viscosity of air, specific humidity at saturation, *Obukhov* length, bulk *Richardson* number, wind gustiness, etc...